CriticalFlaw/FlawBOT/docs/modules/youtube.md

 Commands for interacting with the YouTube API.
-The prefix is `/youtube`.

 ### channel
 Returns a list of queried YouTube channels.